Vonng/pigsty/docs/PARAM.md

 name: `pg_checksum`, type: `bool`, level: `C`

-enable data checksum for postgres cluster?
+enable data checksum for postgres cluster?, default value is `false`.

-default value is `false`, This parameter can only be set before deployment. (but you can enable it manually later)
+This parameter can only be set before PGSQL deployment. (but you can enable it manually later)

-If `crit.yml` template is used, data checksum is always enabled regardless of this parameter to ensure data integrity.
+If [`pg_conf`](#pg_conf) `crit.yml` template is used, data checksum is always enabled regardless of this parameter to ensure data integrity.